 The subject property contains a building that was the former location of the Burns United Methodist Church.
 The church has moved to 1909 Martin Luther King, Jr. Parkway and wishes to sell the Crocker Street property as a cleared site.
-A request for a demolition permit has been submitted.
-In accordance with Section 58-70 of the Historic Preservation Ordinance, staff has reviewed the request and determined that the building is greater than 50 years old and meets the criteria for landmark designation set forth in Section 58-58.
+In accordance with Section 58-70 of the Historic Preservation Ordinance, staff has determined that the building is greater than 50 years old and meets the criteria for landmark designation set forth in Section 58-58.
 The City Council is charged with determining if the request should be referred to the Landmark Review Board for further study or if no additional evaluation is necessary.
 The applicant is required to document the building and prepare a salvage plan before permits will be issued if an alternative to demolition is not found.
-Staff recommends that the Council refer the item to the Landmark Review Board for further study.